rafadavis/python/sections/loops.md

 Why do we use the variable name `flowers` in this section for our list of flower names?
 Why not just use the variable name `x`, or perhaps `f`?

-While the computer might not care if our list of flowers is called `x`, giving variables meaningful names makes a program considerably easier to read than it would be otheriwse.
+While the computer might not care if our list of flowers is called `x`, giving variables meaningful names makes a program considerably easier to read than it would be otherwise.
 Consider this for loop:

 ```python
 y = ['rose', 'violet', 'buttercup']